eProsima/Fast-DDS/examples/C++/DeadlineQoSExample/README.md

 ## Application description

-This example illustrates the Deadline QoS feature on a FastRTPS Application.
+This example illustrates the Deadline QoS feature on a Fast DDS Application.

 To launch this example open two different consoles: